azanwar/azanwar.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Software is eating the world, and AI is eating software.
+> Software is eating the world, and AI is eating software.
+>-------------

-<p>In the coming years, AI is going to revolutionize the way humans live, and it is my mission to harness the power of technology and AI most effectively.</p>
+In the coming years, AI is going to revolutionize the way humans live, and it is my mission to harness the power of technology and AI in the most [effective](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/) way to empower humanity.

-<p>To delve deeper into AI, I am currently taking the 5-course Deep Learning Specialization on Coursera taught by  http://markitdown.net Professor <li><href="https://www.facebook.com/andrew.ng.96">Andrew Ng</a></li> from <li><a href="https://deeplearning.ai">deeplearning.ai</a></li>.
-You can see my progress <li><a href="https://www.coursera.org/account/accomplishments/records/Z9EZA5YEGY7H">here</a></li>.
-I plan to take <li><a href="http://course.fast.ai">this</a></li>, <li><a href="http://cs231n.stanford.edu">this</a></li>, and <li><a href="http://web.stanford.edu/class/cs224n/">this</a></li> course next, with the aim to do these by 31st December 2017.</p>
+To delve deeper into AI, I am currently taking the 5-course Deep Learning Specialization on Coursera taught by [Andrew Ng](https://www.facebook.com/andrew.ng.96) from [deeplearning.ai](https://www.deeplearning.ai).
+You can see my progress [here](https://www.coursera.org/account/accomplishments/records/Z9EZA5YEGY7H).
+In addition, I plan to take [this](http://course.fast.ai), [this](http://cs231n.stanford.edu), and [this](http://web.stanford.edu/class/cs224n/) course by 31st December 2017.

-<p>I am a Computer Science student at the University of Southern California.
-Until recently, I used to study Mathematics and Economics.
-If you are interested to know my reasons for switching to CS, a post is in the works and will be up soon.</p>
+I study Computer Science at the [University of Southern California](https://www.usc.edu).
+Until recently, I used to study Mathematics and Economics at [The College of Wooster](https://www.wooster.edu).
+If you are interested in knowing the reason for this change, a post is in the works and will be up soon.